achimnol/vagrant-ambari/README.md

 VirtualBox Guide
 ----------------

-Prerequisites:

  - Prepare CentOS 64bit box using `vagrant box add centos6.5-x86_64 https://github.com/2creatives/vagrant-centos/releases/download/v6.5.1/centos65-x86_64-20131205.box`
-   You can find other boxes in http://www.vagrantbox.es/ .
+   You can find other boxes in http://www.vagrantbox.es/ but we currently support CentOS 6 only.
+ - Customize `Vagrant` configuration:
+   - Change the number of nodes defined as `NUM_NODES`.
+Be aware that each VM uses 4GB of RAM!
  - Run `vagrant up` and wait for all procedures to complete.
  - Now you can connect to the master node via `http://127.0.0.1:8080` to continue with Ambari setup.
-   It is recommended to modify your `/etc/hosts` (`C:\Windows\System32\drivers\etc\hosts` for Windows) to map `master` with `127.0.0.1`.
+   It is recommended to modify your `/etc/hosts` (`C:\Windows\System32\drivers\etc\hosts` for Windows) to map `master` with `127.0.0.1` and connect to the Ambari setup by `http://master:8080`.
  - Ambari setup:
    - Choose manual installation of Ambari agents instead of uploading the private key.
 They are automatically installed during the provisioning process.
    - Use "vagrant" for the user account name.